What time is Midsomer Murders on ITV?

 - The place is Midsomer Murders filmed?

 Sure!
-Collection 21 is already within the works, with manufacturing starting in March 2019.
+Sequence 21 is already within the works, with manufacturing starting in March 2019.
 An air date has but to be introduced.

 Who stars in Midsomer Murders?

-Neil Dudgeon returns as DCI John Barnaby for the seventh yr operating, with Nick Hendrix by his facet as DS Jamie Winter.
+Neil Dudgeon returns as DCI John Barnaby for the seventh 12 months operating, with Nick Hendrix by his aspect as DS Jamie Winter.

-Additionally returning this sequence is Fiona Dolman as John’s spouse Sarah Barnaby, in addition to Paddy the canine – the household’s “faithful canine companion.”
+Additionally returning this collection is Fiona Dolman as John’s spouse Sarah Barnaby, in addition to Paddy the canine – the household’s “faithful canine companion.”

-For sequence 20, EastEnders’ Annette Badland joined the crew as “formidable” new pathologist Dr Fleur Perkins.
-She changed pathologist Dr Kam Karimore (Manjinder Virk), who moved to Canada on the finish of sequence 19.
+For collection 20, EastEnders’ Annette Badland joined the staff as “formidable” new pathologist Dr Fleur Perkins.
+She changed pathologist Dr Kam Karimore (Manjinder Virk), who moved to Canada on the finish of collection 19.

-Introducing the character, Neil Dudgeon stated: “It’s at all times very thrilling after we get new characters becoming a member of and this sequence we have now a brand new pathologist, Dr Fleur Perkins.
-The crew thought it might be fascinating to introduce a personality who would check Barnaby, any person with whom he would have a extra provocative relationship, and Fleur does simply that.
+Introducing the character, Neil Dudgeon stated: “It’s at all times very thrilling after we get new characters becoming a member of and this collection we have now a brand new pathologist, Dr Fleur Perkins.
+The staff thought it will be attention-grabbing to introduce a personality who would take a look at Barnaby, any individual with whom he would have a extra provocative relationship, and Fleur does simply that.

 “She is not what we are expecting to begin with and she very much challenges Barnaby and Winter in a number of ways – she is obviously very good at her job and she can be quite direct which is brilliant.
 She also has a very surprising sense of humour.
 What is sprinkled in as the series unfolds are these tiny revelations about her personal life and romantic history which is very entertaining as she is a woman with an eventful past.”